 The following published amendments are not mandatory for 2018 and have not been early adopted by ING Group.
-ING Group is still currently assessing the detailed impact of these amendments, however the implementation of these amendments is expected to have no significant impact on ING Group's Consolidated annual accounts.
+ING Group is still currently assessing the detailed impact of these amendments, however the implementation of these amendments is expected to have no significant impact on ING Group's Consolidated financial statements.

-The list of upcoming changes to IFRS, which are applicable for ING Group: Effective in 2019 ( - endorsed by the EU, the rest not yet endorsed by the EU):
+The list of upcoming changes to IFRS, which are applicable for ING Group:

-- IFRIC 23 'Uncertainty over Income Tax Treatments' (issued on 7 June 2017); - Amendments to IAS 28 'Investments in Associates and Joint Ventures': Long-term Interests in Associates and Joint Ventures (issued on 12 October 2017); - Annual improvements cycle 2015 2017: Amendments to IFRS 3 'Business Combinations', IFRS 11 'Joint Arrangements', IAS 12 'Income Taxes', IAS 23 'Borrowing Costs' (issued on 12 December 2017); and - Amendments to IAS 19 'Employee Benefits': Plan Amendment, Curtailment or Settlement (issued on 7 February 2018).
+Effective in 2019:

-Effective in 2020 (not yet endorsed by the EU):
+- IFRIC 23 'Uncertainty over Income Tax Treatments' (issued on 7 June 2017); - Amendments to IAS 28 'Investments in Associates and Joint Ventures': Long-term Interests in Associates and Joint Ventures (issued on 12 October 2017); - Annual improvements cycle 2015 2017: Amendments to IFRS 3 'Business Combinations', IFRS 11 'Joint Arrangements', IAS 12 'Income Taxes', IAS 23 'Borrowing Costs' (issued on 12 December 2017); and - Amendments to IAS 19: 'Employee Benefits': Plan Amendment, Curtailment or Settlement (issued on 7 February 2018).

-Amendments to References to the Conceptual Framework in IFRS Standards (issued on 29 March 2018);
+Effective in 2020:

-Amendment to IFRS 3 Business Combinations (issued on 22 October 2018); and Amendments to IAS 1 and IAS 8: Definition of Material (issued on 31 October 2018).
+- Amendments to References to the Conceptual Framework in IFRS Standards (issued on 29 March 2018); - Amendment to IFRS 3 Business Combinations (issued on 22 October 2018); and - Amendments to IAS 1 and IAS 8: Definition of Material (issued on 31 October 2018).